• IRIS Center

 Objectives:

-• Recognize the value of inclusive education for students with significant cognitive disabilities.
+• Recognize the value of including students with significant cognitive disabilities in general education classrooms.

 • Explain the importance of general education curriculum access for all students.